 Application for Scientific Permit – Available for Public Comment

-Public comment on the following application for a Scientific Research (Fauna) Permit is open until 1 March 2021,
+Public comment on the following application for a Scientific Research (Threatened Fauna) Permit is open until 24 May 2021

 Applicant: University of Tasmania

 Species/Taxon: Grey Goshawk

 Location: South East Tasmania (private land and surveys on public roads)

 Title of research: Spatial ecology of the grey goshawk in Tasmania